SherG/cool-iron/blog/chatgpt-google-code-red.md

 For example, ChatGPT can't access the internet to retrieve information.
 And it doesn't provide users with clickable references to verify sources and accuracy.

-It could though if it became an OpenAI-search engine hybrid, like <a href="https://www.perplexity.ai/" target="blank">Perplexity.ai</a>.
+It could though, if it became an OpenAI-search engine hybrid, like <a href="https://www.perplexity.ai/" target="blank">Perplexity.ai</a>.
 The latter includes clickable footnotes and citations with its answers.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672454812/SignalFox/perplexity-ai_is865c.png" />

 Countless queries are made on Google Search for up-to-date stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.

-Development of schema and structured data has given us interactive search results like these (they're not ads).
+Development of schema and structured data has given us interactive search results like these.
+(They look like ads but they're not.)
+Hover over a jacket and you'll get 5 images that fade in and out, showing multiple angles.

 <img src="https://res.cloudinary.com/icecloud7/image/upload/f_auto/v1672430369/SignalFox/lambskin-bomber-jacket_af9b7s.png" />